 PLI Program #: 220171

-My Chi To is a corporate partner and a member of the firm’s Business Restructuring & Workouts Group.
+My Chi To is a corporate partner and a member of Debevoise & Plimpton’s Business Restructuring & Workouts Group.
 She has experience representing corporations, creditors and investors in complex restructurings and bankruptcies in the U.S. and other jurisdictions.
 Ms. To also regularly advises clients in connection with distressed acquisitions in and out of court, including cross-border transactions, intercreditor disputes and insurance insolvency matters.

 Ms. To is the recipient of the Kathryn R. Heidt Memorial Award, which is the highest honor granted by the Business Bankruptcy Committee of the American Bar Association.
 She is a frequent speaker and author on bankruptcy and restructuring topics.

 Ms. To is an editor-in-chief of the Debevoise Women’s Review and a member of the Steering Committee of the US 30% Club, a business leadership group focused on achieving 30% women on S&P 100 boards by 2020.
+She is also a member of the Board of Trustees of The Cathedral School of St. John the Divine.
 Ms. To received the National Asian Pacific American Bar Association’s “Best Lawyers Under 40” award.

 Ms. To received an LL.L. and LL.B. in civil law and common law from the University of Ottawa and was a law clerk to the Hon.
 Claire L’Heureux-Dubé, Supreme Court of Canada.
 She received an M.Phil. in Politics from the University of Oxford, where she was a Rhodes Scholar.
 During her tenure at Debevoise, Ms. To was seconded to Nishimura & Asahi in Tokyo, focusing on distressed cross-border acquisitions and restructurings.
 Ms. To is fluent in French.